Connexa Sports Technologies : General statement of acquisition of beneficial ownership - Form SC 13D/A | MarketScreener

 Item 5 of the Schedule 13D is hereby amended and restated in its entirety as follows:

-The aggregate percentage of Shares reported owned by each Reporting Person herein is based upon 12,663,213 Shares outstanding, which is the total number of Shares outstanding as of June 15, 2022, upon the closing of the underwritten public offering, as reported in the Issuer's prospectus on Form 424(b)(4) filed with the Securities and Exchange Commission on June 16, 2022.
+The aggregate percentage of Shares reported owned by each Reporting Person herein is based upon 13,987,323 Shares outstanding as of October 6, 2022, as reported by the Issuer to the Reporting Persons.

 |